-• Seeing and holding your baby: Many families find it meaningful to see and hold their baby.
-For many, this contact can help them grieve their loss.
-You may also choose to have photographs taken, footprints made, or to parent in other ways such as bathing, dressing, or singing to your baby to create memories.
-We support you and your family spending this time with your baby.
+- Seeing and holding your baby: If you have a vaginal or cesarean delivery, you may choose to see and hold your baby.
+For many, this contact helps them grieve their loss.
+You may also choose to have photographs taken, footprints made, or engage in other memory making at that time.
 Some families find the use of a Cuddle Cot cooling bed helpful to keep the baby in the hospital room.
 You may talk with your nurse about this option.
-We encourage you and your family to spend as much time as you need with your baby.

-If you decide not to see your baby, we are also here to support you and understand you are making the best decisions for yourself during this difficult time.

-- Naming your baby: While some parents desire to name their baby, and are comfortable in doing so, others are not.
+If you decide not to see your baby, and/or do not view this as the loss of a baby, we are also here to support you and understand you are making the best decisions for yourself during this difficult time. - Naming your baby: While some parents desire to name their baby, and are comfortable doing so, others are not.
 It is a personal choice. - Spiritual and religious support and rituals: If you would like specific rituals performed such as a blessing, a naming, or a baptism ceremony, ask to speak with a hospital chaplain.
 You may also ask staff to help you contact your own spiritual leader.
 We want to support all possible opportunities for desired spiritual or religious ceremonies.